Turkey Soup

 - Step 1

-Melt the butter in a large pot over medium meat.
+Melt the butter in a large pot over medium heat.
 Add the onion, carrots and celery and cook, stirring occasionally, until the vegetables start to soften, about 12 minutes.
 Add the garlic and thyme and cook until fragrant, 1 minute more.

 - Step 2